BIBINNBIJI/mac_array_project/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See `!(License)` for more information.
+See License for more information.

 ## 🙌 Acknowledgments